angeliiqpearl/CMPG-323-Project-2-38148900/README.md

 # CMPG-323-Project-2-38148900
-The aim of this project was to create a CRUD RESTful API for the EcoPower Logistics Company, to help in the storage of their basic logistics data.
+The objective of this project was to develop a CRUD RESTful API for the EcoPower Logistics Company, to assist in the storage of their fundamental logistics data.
 Numerous methods were created to enhance the API management functionalities.
-Below is an elaboration on the content of the API and how it could be used;

-## THE DATABASE
-The database we had to work with had four entities which were;
-- Customer
-- Product,
-- Order
-- OrderDetails

-## THE API
-A controller for each entity was created to add functionality.
-The functionalities referred to include GET, GET by id, POST, PATCH and DELETE methods.
-All the controllers have those functionalities in place and additional verification methods.
-If a user wants to update or delete a non-existent data entry, an exception will be thrown.

-## What can you do with the API?
-**Customer Controller**
-- Retrieve all customer details.
-- Retrieve customer details based on the user input for customer id.
-- Update existing data for customers.
-- Delete existing entries.

-**Products Controller**
-- Retrieve all product details.
-- Retrieve product details based on user input for product id.
-- Update product details.
-- Delete existing product entries.

-**Orders Controller**
-- Retrieve all orders.
-- Retrieve order details based on user input for order id.
-- Update order details.
-- Delete existing order entries.

-**Order Details Controller**
-- Retrieve all product details.
-- Retrieve order details based on user input for order detail id.
-- Update order details.
-- Delete existing order detail entries
+The following is an explanation of the API's content and how it can be used:

+The database that we worked with had four entities: Customer, Product, Order, and OrderDetails.

+## The API
+Functionality was added to each entity by creating a controller for each one.
+The functionalities included GET, GET by ID, POST, and DELETE methods.
+All controllers have these functionalities in place, as well as additional verification methods.
+If a user attempts to update or delete a nonexistent data entry, an exception will be thrown.
+Authentication was added to prevent unauthorized access to the API.

+## Get started with the API
+To run the app service in a browser, the user must append the path '/swagger' to the URL.
+Otherwise, the app service will not work.

+**The following CRUD operations are supported for the Customer Controller:**
+- **GET** - Retrieve all customer details.
+- **GET by ID** - Retrieve customer details based on the user input for customer id.
+- **PUT** - Update existing data for customers.
+- **POST** - Insert new customer details.
+- **DELETE** - Delete existing entries.

+**The following CRUD operations are supported for the Products Controller:**
+- **GET** - Retrieve all product details.
+- **GET by ID** - Retrieve product details based on user input for product id.
+- **PUT** - Update product details.
+- **POST** - Insert new product details.
+- **DELETE** - Delete existing product entries.

+**The following CRUD operations are supported for the Orders Controller:**
+- **GET** - Retrieve all orders.
+- **GET by ID** - Retrieve order details based on user input for order id.
+- **PUT** - Update order details.
+- **POST** - Insert new orders.
+- **DELETE** - Delete existing order entries.

+**The following CRUD operations are supported for the Order Details Controller:**
+- **GET** - Retrieve all order details.
+- **GET by ID** - Retrieve order details based on user input for order detail id.
+- **PUT** - Update order details.
+- **POST** - Insert new order details.
+- **DELETE** - Delete existing order detail entries